History of the site

 Number of visits in previous years (rounded) : 2006=467,100 ; 2007=525,400 ; 2008=536,900 ; 2009=533,000 ; 2010=544,100 ; 2011=228,300 ; 2012=184,700 ; 2013=381,600; 2014=433,200; 2015=354,200 (10 year total=4,188,500); 2016=323,600; 2017=451,600; 2018=552,000; 2019=743,200; 2020=574,300; 2021=503,800; 2022=356,200.
 Total for those 17 years = 7,693,200.

 Stirnet was one of thousands of small businesses that were badly affected by the changes made by Google to its search algorithm in early 2011.
-[The average number of different visitors per month in 2010 was 29,114.
-In May-November 2011, it was only 5,099.]
+[The site was 'invisible' to Google for many months.]
 As reported above, this site was redone in May 2011 in an attempt to repair the damage but that did not work as well as we hoped.
 [The site did not respond well to changes in the main browsers.]
 I am hopeful that visits to the site will get back to their old levels now that this site has been redone once more.
-I am still trying to work out why it was that the number of different visitors halved in March 2014 (the month the site was last redone) but the number of visits and pages viewed actually rose that month.
+The site is not perfect (see below) but is now ‘stable’.

 As noted above, we were (and remain) keen to ensure that this verion of the site could be updated easily should there be changes to any of the major browsers.
 This has required us to avoid tampering with the central coding provided by WordPress and the plug-in programs, so that updates to those programs may be taken without problem.
 This has meant that, except for certain peripheral issues which we could tailor as we wanted, we have had to rely on the facilities offered by WordPress and plug-ins.
 We would like to build the whole site ‘from scratch’ without relying on other people’s templates & plug-ins.
 That would give us much more freedom to set the site as we want it to be.